 When you’re preparing for a long trip, especially to more remote areas, the last thing you want to worry about is whether you’ll run out of fuel.
-But this is an important question to ask, especially if you’ll depend on a refrigerator to keep your perishables from going bad while you’re traveling.
+But this is an important question, especially if you’ll depend on a refrigerator to keep your perishables from going bad while traveling.

 Thankfully, it’s pretty simple to figure out how much propane an RV fridge uses — even if you’re not that great at math.
 All you need to know is how much energy your fridge uses every hour and how the size of your propane tank.

 Keep reading to learn more about how propane fridges work and how to figure out how much propane RV refrigerators use.
 Understanding this important information will ensure that you’ll enjoy a safe, comfortable trip with your must-have food items cold and ready to go.

 When you click on links to various merchants on this site and make a purchase, this can result in this site earning a commission.
 As Amazon Associates, we earn from qualifying purchases.
 For more info, please check our disclosure page.

 Understanding How RV Propane Fridges Work